zsongit/easyaiot/README_en.md

   <a href="./README_en.md">English Document</a>
 </h4>

-## There will never be a commercial version, now or in the future.
-Continuing the legacy of ancient sages!

 ## 🌟 Some Thoughts on the Project

 #### Project Positioning: Supports access to hundreds of cameras for collection, annotation, training, inference, export, analysis, alerting, recording, storage, deployment, PaddleOCR text recognition, speech-to-text, multimodal vision large models (object recognition, text recognition), and LLM large language models (supporting RTSP streams, video, images, audio, text, etc.).